NavyaG-lab/Tech-writer/hausmeister/ops_how_to.md

 ### Retracting datasets in bulk

-If you are retracting all datasets, use the following query
+1. If you are retracting all datasets, use the following query.
 ```
 {
   transaction(transactionId: "f7832a01-001b-56f7-a4fe-b3a417f8f654") {